 The time that it takes for toxicology reports to come together can vary greatly.
 Some tests can take mere minutes while many take months to sort through.
 These are generally far more complex than the ones that are shown on popular crime drama TV shows.

 What information can be found out also depends on the type of tests being run, what specifically is being searched for, and the tools that are available.
-The quality of the sample being tested can also matters.
+The quality of the sample being tested can also matter.

 A hospital toxicology test, for example, is relatively simple compared to others but looks through urine or blood to find signs of various drugs or alcohol that leaves hints in the sample.
 These tests can be used to look at a really wide variety of potential drugs and can get incredibly specific in identifying them.